 Postdoctoral Fellow in International and Public Affairs

 Jennifer Greenburg is a postdoctoral fellow at the Watson Institute for International and Public Affairs.
 She holds a PhD in Geography from UC Berkeley.
 Jennifer’s research focuses on the historical and geographical entanglement of US militarism with humanitarianism.
 Methodologically, her work combines ethnography of military training sites with archival investigations of colonial and Cold War histories, focusing in particular on the ties that bind Haiti to the United States.
 Jennifer’s research has received funding from the Social Science Research Council and the National Science Foundation.
-Her publications have appeared in The Journal of Historical Geography and Journal of Haitian Studies.
+Her publications have appeared in Development and Change, Gender, Place, and Culture, Critical Military Studies, The Journal of Historical Geography and Journal of Haitian Studies.

 INTL 1803L: Humanitarianism in Uniform